-The Home Repair Ministry is a joint service program between St. John the Evangelist Roman Catholic (SJERC) and St. John United (SJU).
-Although we do service projects for those in need in Howard County, our main focus is the Appalachia Service Project (ASP).
+The Home Repair Ministry is a joint service program between St. John the Evangelist and St. John United.
+Although we do service projects in Howard County, our main focus is the Appalachia Service Project (ASP).

 ASP is a week of service to help make homes warmer, safer and drier in the mountains of Appalachia.
 The program begins in October, culminating in the trip in June.
-Over the course of the year, volunteers participate in numerous fund-raising events (making and selling wreaths), share sales, dinners out), three days of sensitivity and construction skills training, and participation in a Howard County service project.
+Over the course of the year, volunteers participate in fund-raising events, sensitivity and construction skills training, and a Howard County service project.

 Interfaith Coalition for Compassion

 This nonprofit organization helps prevent evictions and utility turnoffs, helps with prescriptions, provides access to a food pantry, and sponsors monthly Hospitality Center dinners.
 Volunteers engage with persons requesting assistance and verify the need for the requests by making calls to the organizations where the money will be sent.
 This organization is supported solely by donations from a wide variety of churches and synagogues within Howard County.